-The Sedona Method is all about letting go — it’s often billed as releasing negative / limiting thoughts and emotions (ie: some magic technique make them all go away), but the heart of the original teaching is really more about letting go of your resistance, your desire to control, and more.
+The Sedona Method is all about letting go — it’s often billed as releasing negative / limiting thoughts and emotions (ie: some magic technique to make them all go away), but the heart of the original teaching is something very deep and profound .
+It is the about getting in touch with a natural, more powerful way of processing emotions than most of us have been conditioned to do.
 It was really my introduction to the entire arena of consciousness work, working on yourself, or whatever you want to call it.

 “The Method” is a deceptively simple process – one of those things you might say “that’s it?” when someone describes it to you.
 It involves welcoming, or fully accepting whatever you are experiencing, noticing the underlying desire behind it, and letting go.. letting go of your grip, your agenda, and this has a very counter-intuitive effect.

 Sometimes the idea of letting go sounds apathetic, or defeated, but that is really not what is at work here.
 The Sedona Method is definitely one of the simpler yet more effective tools I’ve come across, and I don’t mean this to sound like a Sedona Method commercial.
 It just happens to be a very important foundation for me, as it has to do with HOW I process what I experience.
 It applies to, and enhances, just about anything one might be doing in the personal development arena.it is really more about a way of being than just a technique.

 Almost any physical, psychological, or “spiritual” work brings up a lot of emotion and energy.
 You know what else does?
 About 10,000 things that happen every day.
 Whatever your default setting is for how you process this energy – whether you resist it, get agitated by it, get consumed by it, deny it, and so on determines your physical and mental state most of the time.